bilalq/flinch/README.md

 Commands:

-  server                 start a flinch server s                      alias for server command on <event>             block on the specified event at [options] <event>   announce that the specified event has occurred
+  server [options]       start a flinch server s                      alias for server command on <event>             block on the specified event at [options] <event>   announce that the specified event has occurred